This is a call to Canadian poets — join us in sparking a love of poetry among students to last a lifetime!

 - Dive Ins and one-liners to provide different access points to a poem (not all poems have them yet!): $100/poem, Dive Ins published with attribution, one-liners published without attribution

-- Writing prompts to inspire students to find their own poetic voices: $50, maximum one per poet and published with attribution
+- Writing prompts (up to 200 words) to inspire students to find their own poetic voices: $50, maximum one per poet and published with attribution

 - Other poets’ bios (100-150 words): $50/bio, published without attribution